ocattau/ocattau/_posts/2019-01-26-trizol-with-geo-and-oyster.md

 I followed the [same protocol](https://grace-ac.github.io/Centrifuge-error-3-fail-extraction/) as I did for the crab hemolymph, with a few modifications.

+I pipetted out 250ul of hemolymph for the geoduck samples, and used the whole tissue chunk (very small) for the oyster samples.
+I squished them around a little with the tip of the pipet.
+Probably should have used one of those tiny blue plastic pestles to smush the oyster tissue up.

 After adding the Trizol LS Reagent to the samples and centrifuging them, there was no separation into a supernatant.
 They all looked like this:
 ![img](../notebook-images/012619-trizol-other-organisms/cent-after-add-trizol-geoduck.jpg)